hari4274/erp-addons/export_attachments/Readme.md

 # Export Attachments

 In Odoo, We can export all fields but binary fields is very hard to download for many records at once.
-So planned to give a solution fot that.
+So planned to give a solution for that.

 - This module helps you to download all attachments or any binary fields in that model at once.